Orion (roller coaster): Queue

 Guests enter the Fort Mason Research Compound by walking through the entrance building, which was originally the Firehawk photo booth.
 The line starts with a zig-zag portion followed by a staircase.
 This leads to a large area with switchbacks and winding paths.
 There are some posters that are shown on a fence.
 A blue concrete pylon can be spotted in the area with a stamp that reads Radium XL-200, a reference to Magnum XL-200 at Cedar Point.
 The same pylons are seen near the Meteor Canteen restaurant.
 The stamps on these pylons read Metamorphic-VTBC, a reference to Volcano: The Blast Coaster at Kings Dominion, Igneous-12E, a reference to Disaster Transport at Cedar Point and Sedimentary-325, a reference to Fury 325 at Carowinds.
 Two buildings are seen in the queue that are labeled Outpost 87 and Outpost 07.
-Guests enter a research office, where a video is played on the screens.
+Guests enter a research office, where a video informing riders of their "mission" is played is played on the screens.
 The area contains several lockers and office desks.
 A bulletin board can be found with references to other attractions, including Zodiac, Skylab, Vortex and Invertigo.
 Guests exit the research office and head into the station, where they board the ride.